aws/Device-Shadow-for-AWS-IoT-embedded-sdk/README.md

 ### Device Shadow Config File
 The Device Shadow library exposes build configuration macros that are required for building the library.
 A list of all the configurations and their default values are defined in [shadow_config_defaults.h](https://github.com/aws/device-shadow-for-aws-iot-embedded-sdk/blob/master/source/include/shadow_config_defaults.h).
-To provide custom values for the configuration macros, a custom config file named `shadow_config_defaults.h` can be provided by the application to the library.
+To provide custom values for the configuration macros, a custom config file named `shadow_config.h` can be provided by the application to the library.

 By default, a `shadow_config.h` custom config is required to build the library.
 To disable this requirement and build the library with default configuration values, provide `SHADOW_DO_NOT_USE_CUSTOM_CONFIG` as a compile time preprocessor macro.